U.S. candidate loses race to lead U.N. migration agency

 The election continued after Isaacs dropped out, with the winner needing two-thirds of the votes.

-Delegates said the first three rounds were led by Vitorino, a former European Commissioner and Portuguese deputy prime minister.
+Delegates said the first three rounds were led by Vitorino.
 Thompson, currently deputy head of IOM, came second, while Isaacs’ share of the vote shrank in each successive round.

-There has been no timing given for an official announcement of the appointment.
+During the 1990s, Vitorino was a minister in the Portuguese government of Antonio Guterres, now U.N.
+Secretary General.

 Reporting by Tom Miles; Editing by Catherine Evans and Alison Williams